vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 In your `pom.xml` file, you must add:

 - the Gatling dependencies
-- the Scala Maven plugin for Maven (`scala-maven-plugin`), which compiles your code
+- the Scala Maven plugin (`scala-maven-plugin`), which compiles your code
 - the Gatling Enterprise Maven plugin (`frontline-maven-plugin`), which packages your code into a deployable artifact

 The `pom.xml` file should contain this: